givikuna/givikuna/README.md

 I'm Givi!

-- 👯 I’m looking to collaborate more on open source projects
+- 👯 I’m looking to contribute more to open source projects
 - 🤔 I’m looking to learn more about web development